 Imogen trained as an actor at RADA, did nine years dance training at the London School of Contemporary Dance and gained a 1st in English at Oxford.

 Her vast theatre experience includes productions at the RSC, The National, The Old Vic, The Donmar Warehouse and various West End productions.
+Her latest production was Frantic Assembly’s immensely successful Things I Know To Be True.

 Her television credits include Parents, Collusion, Big Kids, Blind Ambition and Anna Lee.